-Charles Turner was one of the most important names in science.
-He was able to show people for the first time that honeybees have color vision, a very important discovery.
-The scientist should also be remembered as being one of the first African American to receive a university degree, at a time when African Americans were discriminated in the American society.
+Charles Henry Turner was one of the most important names in science.
+He was able to show people for the first time that honey bees have color vision, a very important discovery.
+The scientist should also be remembered as being one of the first African American to receive a university degree, at a time when African Americans were heavily discriminated against in American society.
 Charles Henry Turner lived between 1867 and 1923 and left behind a very important legacy.

 Rise to Prominence

 Charles Henry Turner achieved fame and nationwide recognition for the first time when he earned a doctorate in zoology from the University of Chicago in 1907.
 From 1908, Turner accepted the job as science teacher at the Summer High School in St. Louis, Missouri.
 Most historians agree that Turner deserved a better job, but it was probably a personal decision to settle for this one.
 He obviously wanted more time to follow his biggest passion – studying insects.

 Charles Turner based his research on careful observations during experiments.
 He constructed amazing mazes to test the ability of insects to see.
 Color was a very important tool for Tuner’s research and he wanted to know if the insects are able to see the world the same way we humans can.
 The results of his work are now included in the books that teach us about the animal kingdom.
 Our understanding would be limited without the hard work of Charles Turner.

 Charles Henry Turner proved for the very first time that honeybees can see color and that they use it to navigate and avoid obstacles.
 The scientist also proved that insects have the ability to hear sounds of different intensity.
 To add to that, he proved than not only humans learn from the mistakes they make.
 Cockroaches have the same ability, which allowed them to survive for so long.